LiGuer/Math/note/Functional_Analysis.md

   * Cross Correlation & Convolution
     - Define
+      Cross Correlation and Convolution, are a measure of similarity (through inner product) of two funcions $f, g$ of the displacement $t \in \mathbb R$ of one relative to the other.

       $$\begin{align*}
       Corr(f(t), g(t))
         &= \sum_{t = -\infty}^{\infty} f(\tau) g(t + \tau)  \tag{Cross Correlation}  \\